NOVEMBER 17, 2020

 With Elevate ESTL, we want to fight the lack of opportunities our community is experiencing.
 We’ve talked to community members and it’s clear jobs are hard to find around here.
 Most of the good jobs are across the river and the few jobs that are here often don’t pay living wages or are only available through nepotism.
 So we’ve been talking to Mayor Eastern to better understand how things got this way and to gain his support as we fight for community benefits agreements that can create better opportunities in this place I call home, this city that I love.

 I don’t want to leave my 46ers.
-I don’t want to leave my friends, like Yvonne whose generosity fuels my spirit, or my neighbor, Kecia who I love even though she refuses to leave her house.
-She’s scared of the neighborhood, but she doesn’t wanna leave the neighborhood.
+I don’t want to leave my friends, like Yvonne whose generosity fuels my spirit, or my neighbor, Kecia who I love.
+Kecia would be the first to tell you that even though she's scared of the neighborhood, she doesn’t ever wanna leave the neighborhood.

 So, yes, I tell my babies (all East St. Louis high school graduates) and grandbabies (all grown and thriving now) if you drive around East St. Louis you’ll see a lot of it is run down and it might look a little scary, but I know the people here and I love these people.
 It’s like my church.
 After that dark point in my life, we reinvented our church with great people, like Yvonne, and we’re in the process of building a new building.
 A church isn’t defined by the building it’s in or even the pastor at its head, it’s the people.
 When the building starts to deteriorate, you don’t give up on the church, the people have to come together and fix it up or rebuild.
 That’s what we have to do with East St. Louis.
 I’ve learned that journeys aren’t always about traveling a physical distance.
 Sometimes journeys are traveling the distance from a deteriorated present to a rebuilt future.
 And, like I said, so many things have happened for me because I wasn’t afraid to journey.